Free for a week, then $19 for your first month

 • Rigid templates: The system forces you into a documentation that doesn't align with your specialty or clinical reasoning style.

-Key Evaluation Criteria For Your Practice
+Key Evaluation Criteria for Your Practice

 Use this checklist to move beyond marketing claims and objectively assess whether an AI scribe will work for your specific practice.